Quantitative Small-Cap Investing Strategy: Why Systematic Rules Beat the Index

 Financial Ratios

-P/E Ratio (Price-to-Earnings): The P/E ratio compares a company’s current share price to its earnings per share (EPS).
-It helps you gauge whether a stock is overvalued or undervalued.
-A lower P/E might indicate a good buying opportunity, but be cautious—sometimes a low P/E reflects underlying issues.
+P/E Ratio (Price-to-Earnings): The P/E ratio compares a company’s current share price to its EPS.
+It’s standard, but often distorted by one-off accounting items in small companies.
+A low P/E might indicate a good buying opportunity, but it frequently flags companies that are structurally dying.

 Technical Indicators